About Our Services

 Are you a law firm?

 NO. We process Medicaid applications and work with families to answer questions presented by Medicaid examiners.
 It is your right to obtain independent counsel to answer a question about a legal matter.
 We will work with your attorney or can provide you a list of referrals to qualified counsel.
-When should I apply for Medicaid?

 If you are eligible for Medicaid (click here for requirements) and if your remaining assets fall within the right range, you should begin the process right away.
 Click here to check your assets against the Medicaid “spend down” amounts for your state.